HCS Score

 Comparing Rain to Uniswap is revealing for the Islamic finance assessment.

-Uniswap is infrastructure for token trading — a protocol that makes it easy to swap one token for another across a decentralized exchange.
-We analyzed Uniswap (UNI) as Haram due to its liquidity provision model generating interest-like returns.
+Uniswap is infrastructure for token trading, a protocol that makes it easy to swap one token for another across a decentralized exchange.
+CoinStudy classifies Uniswap as Doubtful at 58 out of 100 due to its post-UNIfication fee capture concerns.

 Rain's AI oracle and decentralized arbitration system are technically interesting.
-The idea of using AI to resolve prediction market outcomes — with human oracle oversight for disputes — addresses one of the genuine challenges in prediction markets: how do you resolve markets reliably without centralized authority?
+The idea of using AI to resolve prediction market outcomes with human oracle oversight for disputes addresses one of the genuine challenges in prediction markets, which is how to resolve markets reliably without centralized authority.

 For Muslim investors evaluating compliance, this technical innovation is separate from the compliance question.

 The resolution mechanism determines how winners are identified.
-It doesn't change what winners and losers are doing — staking money on uncertain future outcomes and receiving or losing that money based on whether the outcome matches their prediction.
+It does not change what winners and losers are doing, which is staking money on uncertain future outcomes and receiving or losing that money based on whether the outcome matches their prediction.
 Whether an AI oracle or a human judge determines the outcome, the financial relationship being created is the same.

 A more reliably resolved prediction market is still a prediction market.
-The reliability of the outcome determination doesn't transform the activity from gambling-like speculation into productive economic activity.
+The reliability of the outcome determination does not transform the activity from gambling-like speculation into productive economic activity.

 Rain is not a lending protocol.
-It doesn't involve interest-bearing financial arrangements, guaranteed percentage returns on deposited capital, or borrowing mechanisms with financing fees.
+It does not involve interest-bearing financial arrangements, guaranteed percentage returns on deposited capital, or borrowing mechanisms with financing fees.

 The Riba concern does not apply to Rain's core mechanism.
-This is one of the clearer red-line passes in our prediction market analysis — Rain is specifically a prediction market infrastructure protocol, not a financial lending platform.
+Rain is specifically a prediction market infrastructure protocol, not a financial lending platform.

-This fundamental uncertainty about outcomes isn't a peripheral risk to be managed — it's the defining feature of the product.
+This fundamental uncertainty about outcomes is not a peripheral risk to be managed.
+It is the defining feature of the product.
 Rain creates markets specifically because the outcomes are uncertain.
-Without uncertainty, there would be no market.
+Without uncertainty there would be no market.

 Rain's compliance failure is clear, direct, and identical to our Polymarket analysis.